Meeting Minutes for February 24, 2022

 Several inspection and cleaning proposals from MRI were presented.
 The topic was tabled until the next meeting for additional information.

 b.
 Preserve Markers

-The location of the preserve markers will be logged in the April inspection.
+The Field Manager will be recording the location of the preserve boundary markers when he conducts the April inspection.

 c.
 Lake 6 Fountain Pump & Motor Repair

 All repairs had been completed.

 District Manager Teague is waiting on a response to the request for work on the Lake 12 fountain, which was forwarded to Field Manager Pepin from Chair Pike.
 When District Manager Teague has received it, he will pass it on to the Board.